embedded-graphics/tinytga/doc/releasing.md

 ## On GitHub

 - Check that all desired PRs are merged and all desired issues are closed/resolved.
-- Check that the latest master build passed in CircleCI.
+- Check that the latest master build passed in all CI checks.

 ## On your local machine